dipdowel/graph1_wasm_demo/web-files/docs/content013.md

 - `font_name`: One of the `EmbeddedFonts` enum variants
 - `font_scale_factor`: How much to scale the font up (1 = native size, 2 = double size, 3 = triple size, etc.)
 - `spacing`: Optional custom kerning and leading (defaults to font's native spacing)
-- `default_char`: Optional fallback character to render when the font does not contain a request character. `None` results in the font's built-in default char (e.g. `?`).
+- `default_char`: Optional fallback character to render when the font does not contain a requested character. `None` results in the font's built-in default char (e.g. `?`).

 ### External Fonts